chaoss/chaoss-africa/Hacktoberfest/Hacktoberfest.md

 If you need further help, get in touch with [peculiaruc](@peculiaruc)

+### 6. **Project Management**

+If you're a project manager, here's how you can contribute:

+* Look through this [spreadsheeet](https://docs.google.com/spreadsheets/d/1CbsVl8uFsxdSz57khz9wlgW_o2uZN_oOkA_w1dGT-v8) to find projects and teams that need project managers:
+* Task Coordination: Assist in organizing and assigning tasks for contributors, making sure issues are clear and manageable.
+* Read this documentation for further [hacktoberfest guidelines] (https://docs.google.com/document/d/19lcrQtAHMtzi_pJCuG1YPvky3VG_p8tNVCyPBhqDazM)

+If you need further help, get in touch with [Yiga](@yigakpoa)

 ## How to Contribute

 Follow these steps to start contributing to CHAOSS Africa during Hacktoberfest: